Equivariant Structure on Smash Powers: Equivariant Cellular Filtrations of Smash Powers

 where $A$ is the source of $i^{\square\alpha^{-1}(2)}$.
 Hence, the the cell attached to reach $L^{\smash X}_{[\alpha]}$ is of the form

 Varying $m$ from $1$ to $n$ we run through all the conjugacy classes $[\alpha]$ of such $\alpha$s and get the $n$ cells needed to build $L^{\smsh X}$ from $K^{\smsh X}$. \end{example}

-Together with Theorem~\ref{geomfixedofinduced}, we can now calculate the geometric fixed points of smash powers of $\Sp$-cofibrant spectra.
-Let as above
+Together with Theorem~\ref{geomfixedofinduced}, we can now calculate the geometric fixed points of smash powers of $\Sp$-cofibrant spectra. \begin{theorem} Let

-be a short exact sequence of finite discrete groups, and $X$ a finite free $G$-set. \begin{theorem} \oko{If $L$ is an $\Sp$-cofibrant orthogonal spectrum and $X$ a finite free $G$-set, then}{For $\Sp$-cofibrant orthogonal spectra $L$ and finite free $G$-set,} there the diagonal map \(\Delta(X,L)\) in {\rm \ref{diagzigzag}} is a natural isomorphism of $J$-spectra \end{theorem} \begin{proof} This is again quite similar in spirit to the analog theorem \cite[3.10.7]{Kro}.
+be a short exact sequence of finite discrete groups.
+If $L$ is an $\Sp$-cofibrant orthogonal $Q$-spectrum, with $Q$ a compact Lie group and $X$ a finite free $G$-set, then the geometric diagonal map from Definition~\ref{definitionofgeomfixedpoints} is an isomorphism of $(G\ltimes Q^X)/N$-spectra

+\end{theorem} \begin{proof} This is again quite similar in spirit to \cite[3.10.7]{Kro}.
 It suffices to look at $\Sp I$-cellular $L$, since retracts are preserved by any functor.
 We keep the notation from the proof of Theorem~\ref{cellular} as far as possible.
-We let \(\sigma\) be the set of \(J\)-orbits of \(\lambda^{\times X}\) and we let $\sigma'$ be the $J$-orbits of $\lambda^{\times X_N}$.
-The projection \oko{ $X\to X_N$ }{$\epsilon G \rightarrow J$} induces a ``diagonal'' \(J\)-map
+We let \(\sigma\) be the set of \(G\)-orbits of \(\lambda^{\times X}\) and we let $\sigma'$ be the $J$-orbits of $\lambda^{\times X_N}$.
+The projection $X\to X_N$ induces a ``diagonal'' \(G\)-map